poiyomi/PoiyomiDocs/docs/download/download.md

 hide_table_of_contents: true
 ---

-The latest version of Poiyomi Toon Shader can be installed in one of two ways.
+The latest version of Poiyomi Shaders can be installed in one of two ways.
+Two different versions are offered in terms of feature availability.
 Choose one of the methods below that you prefer.

 ## Method 1.
 Manual Unity Package